No, no, it’s not a macaron up there ^^ but before you click away let me explain…

 So there you have it.
 Hopefully I will be back in the Mac saddle next month but as I said in my Project Food Blog Post #1, I am nothing if not honest and am not afraid to post my failures.
 Because, like life, cooking and baking are a constant learning process.

 Speaking of Project Food Blog – did you like my first entry?
-If you did, please head on over here and vote for me before 6pm PST/9pm EST Thursday September 23rd.
+If you did, please head on over here (note: link no longer live) and vote for me before 6pm PST/9pm EST Thursday September 23rd.
 I have the most fabulous post planned for Challenge 2 and it would be a shame to not be able to post it because I did not advance to the next round…

 (if you are not a member of Foodbuzz, you can still vote too – you just need to sign up, only takes a few clicks)